 gatsby into the dependencies of your

-package.json file, which tells Netlify what tools it needs to build your site.
+package.json file, which tells Netlify what toolchain it needs to build your site.
 If you named your project

 It's time to display your content.
-Use this command to generate your site:
+Run the following command:

-Gatsby will compile your site, create an internal server at http://localhost:8000, and watch for changes.
-Add some more content to
+Gatsby compiles your site, creates an internal server at http://localhost:8000, and watches for changes.
+Add some content to

 Prepping for Build

 Netlify can use any number of versions of tools to build your site.
-But we need to tell Netlify which versions to use.
-Since Gastby uses Node.js and NPM, we need to see which version you are running on your local machine, so you can tell Netlify to use the same.
+Since Gastby uses Node.js and NPM, you need to know which version you are running on your local machine, so you can tell Netlify to use the same.
 In the terminal enter the following:

 Creating your Git Repo

-Add the files in your new local repository.
-This stages them for the first commit.
+Add the files in your new local repository, which stages them for the first commit:

 At the top of your GitHub repository's Quick Setup page, click the clipboard icon to copy the remote repository URL, and add the URL for the remote repository where you will push your local repository.

 git remote -v